 For example, say you owe $100,000 on your home, and you believe your home is worth $180,000.
-Simple subtract $100,000 from $180,000.
+Simply subtract $100,000 from $180,000.
 You have an estimated $80,000 in equity in your home.

 How Can You Use Your Home Equity?
 4 Common Ways

-Remove Private Mortgage Insurance (PMI)
+1. Remove Private Mortgage Insurance (PMI)

-If you have a conventional loan, PMI is automatically canceled once you reach 22% equity in your home according to your regular payment schedule.
-However, you can request that your lender cancel PMI when you reach 20% home equity.
+If you have a conventional loan, PMI is automatically canceled once you reach 22% equity in your home, according to your regular payment schedule.
+However, you can request that your lender cancel PMI once you’ve reached 20% equity in your home.

-Make Home Improvements
+2. Make Home Improvements

-Pay For Tuition
+3. Pay For College Tuition

-Consolidate High-Interest Debts
+4. Consolidate High-Interest Debts

 There are a couple of benefits to using your home equity for debt consolidation: